creatomatic/UptimeRobotWhitelister/README.md

 # UptimeRobot Whitelister

-A professional bash script for automatically whitelisting UptimeRobot monitoring server IP addresses in your server's firewall using iptables and ipset.
+A bash script for automatically whitelisting UptimeRobot monitoring server IP addresses in your server's firewall using iptables and ipset.

 ## Overview